Meet the talented Instructors from Australia

 Dolls, Bears and Collectables plus Patchwork and Stitching.

-I was born in New Zealand grew up in Canberra.
-I now live with a menagerie of pets and boys in the Macedon Ranges, which is very similar in climate to what I call ‘Home’.I have been involved with the Arts and Crafts movement at some level for most of my life, as I grew up the youngest member of an actively creative family.
-I worked for 13 years in the family business where we taught porcelain dollmaking and other associated crafts.
-During that time I was lucky enough to have had exposure to several excellent sculpting teachers, which is my preferred method of expression.
-I also traveled to the US to study antique doll conservation and restoration.
+Lara has been involved with the Arts and Crafts movement at some level for most of her life, as she grew up the youngest member of an actively creative family and worked for 13 years in the family business where porcelain doll making and other associated crafts were taught.
+During that time Lara was lucky enough to have had exposure to several excellent sculpting teachers, which is her preferred method of expression and also travelled to the US to study antique doll conservation and restoration.

-In early 2014 I returned to the US and completed two Metal Clay accreditation programs.
+In early 2014 Lara returned to the US and completed two Metal Clay accreditation programs.

-2015 was a particularly exciting year for me as I attended the Borneo International Bead Conference to lecture and run polymer clay workshops.
-Sarawak, Borneo, is one of the most fascinating places that I have ever visited and there I met many interesting historians and archaeologists who have kindled my interest in looking at the bead as an object with much more significance than being purely decorative.
+2015 was a particularly exciting year for Lara as she attended the Borneo International Bead Conference to lecture and run polymer clay workshops.
+Sarawak, Borneo, is one of the most fascinating places that she has ever visited and there she met many interesting historians and archaeologists who have kindled her interest in looking at the bead as an object with much more significance than being purely decorative.